MrGreeeenTea/Dorm-Dine/docs/01-value-proposition.md

 Dorm & Dine is exactly that for her.
 She opens the app, sees what's available two floors up, taps reserve, and shows up at the right time.
 No account needed just to browse.
 No delivery fee.
 No guilt.

-** Persona B — The Cook **
+**Persona B — The Cook**

-Lars Müller, 23, 5th semester, Computer Science
+Lars Müller, 23 years old, 5th semester, Computer Science

 Lars actually likes cooking.
 He makes proper food like curries, stir-fries, the occasional homemade soup and he always makes too much, because cooking for one portion feels almost pointless.
 The extra food usually ends up in a container in his fridge, eaten reluctantly over the next two days, or quietly thrown away when it's been there too long.
 He's not struggling financially, but as a student he notices every euro.
 The idea that his grocery bill could partly pay for itself is genuinely appealing.

 He's also the kind of person who finds dorm life a bit more isolated than he expected.
 Cooking for neighbors gives him a small but real reason to interact with people he'd otherwise just nod at in the hallway.
 With Dorm & Dine, Lars posts what he's cooking that evening, sets a price that covers his ingredients, and gets a knock on the door at pickup time.
 His food doesn't go to waste, his costs go down, and he slowly becomes the person on his floor that everyone knows makes great food.

 ##  Happy Path